zulip/zulip-gci/tasks/chat-application-comparison.md

 - **Change handle/display name:** Can the handle or display name be changed?
 - **Status Message:** Can users show custom status messages?
-- **Sign out of all other sessions:** Does the chat application allows users to log out of all the other sessions?
+- **Sign out of all other sessions:** Does the chat application allow users to log out of all the other sessions?
 - **Support Markdown:** Does the chat application support message formatting using markdown?
-- **Unread message count:** Does the chat application shows the count of messages that are not read by the user?
+- **Unread message count:** Does the chat application show the count of messages that are not read by the user?
 - **Message seen:** Does the chat application show whether the message has been seen by the receiver?
-- **User is typing:** Does the chat application notifies other users when a user is typing?
+- **User is typing:** Does the chat application notify other users when a user is typing?
-- **Message reactions:** Can users react to a message using emoji?
+- **Message reactions:** Can users react to a message using emojis?
   Similar to Github comment reactions.
 - **Share message:** Can a message be shared to other channels or users?